Adyghe language: Phonology

 In contrast to its large inventory of consonants, Adyghe has only three phonemic vowels in a vertical vowel system.

 Grammar

-Adyghe, like all Northwest Caucasian languages, has a basic agent–object–verb typology and is characterised by the ergative construction of sentences.
+Adyghe, like all Northwest Caucasian languages, has a basic subject–object–verb typology and is characterised by the ergative construction of sentences.

 Orthography

 The official alphabet for Adyghe is the Cyrillic script, which has been used since 1936.
-Before that, the Arabic script was used.
-In recent years, a new Latin script has been devised that seeks to include phonemes from all the Adyghe and Kabardian dialects, as well as other North Caucasian languages.
+Before that, the Perso-Arabic script was used.
+A new Latin alphabet based on the Turkish alphabet was designed in Turkey with the motivation to make Adyghe and Kabardian education in Turkey easier.